pwsacademy/swift-setup/editors/vscode-windows/README.md

 ## Features

 Out of the box, Visual Studio Code supports syntax highlighting and code formatting for Swift.
-However, you can greatly extend its functionality by installing the [**SourceKit-LSP**](https://github.com/apple/sourcekit-lsp) extension.
+However, you can greatly extend its functionality by installing the [**Swift extension**](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang).
 The result is a very capable editor:

 ✅ Syntax highlighting \
 ✅ Formatting \
-✅ Completion (SourceKit-LSP) \
+✅ Completion \
-✅ Quick help (SourceKit-LSP) \
+✅ Quick help \
-✅ Diagnostics (SourceKit-LSP) \
+✅ Diagnostics \
-✅ Fix-its (SourceKit-LSP) \
+✅ Fix-its \
 ❌ Refactoring \
 ✅ Run executables \
-❌ Debugging \
+✅ Debugging \
-❌ Testing
+✅ Testing

 ## Installation